stonemjs/docs/src/docs/architecture/middleware.md

 })
 ```

-This approach gives you full flexibility and supports **function-based**, **factory-based**, and **class-based** middleware — with shape metadata.
+This approach gives you full flexibility and supports **function-based**, **factory-based**, and **class-based** middleware, with shape metadata.
 :::

 ### Priority and Execution Order

-Stone.js executes middleware in the order they are defined — unless you specify a `priority`.
+Stone.js executes middleware in the order they are defined, unless you specify a `priority`.

 - Lower values run first (`priority: 0` runs before `priority: 10`)
 - If no priority is defined, middleware are executed in registration order